annaesvensson/yellow-update/readme.md

 The second option is to update extensions at the [command line](https://github.com/annaesvensson/yellow-core).
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
 Type `php yellow.php update`.
 This will show if updates are available.
 To update all extensions type `php yellow.php update all`.
 You can optionally add the name of an extension.

 The third option is to update extensions manually.
 Download extensions as ZIP files and copy them into your `system/extensions` folder.
 Do not unzip ZIP files, leave them unchanged.
 Open your website in a web browser and click "Reload".
-This is the only way to update experimental extensions.
+This is the recommended way to update experimental extensions.

 ## How to uninstall extensions